10 Notable Storylines From The 2024 Tulsa Shootout

 EARNHARDT LEGACY IN GOOD HANDS

-Arguably the most iconic family in American Motorsports, the Earnhardt’s added a Golden Driller to their legacy last night as 13-year-old Wyatt Miller dominated the Restricted A-Main from start-to-finish driving for CB Industries.
+Arguably the most iconic family in American Motorsports, the Earnhardt’s added a Golden Driller to their legacy as 13-year-old Wyatt Miller dominated the Restricted A-Main from start-to-finish driving for CB Industries.
 The grandson of Dale Earnhardt Sr., nephew of Dale Earnhardt Jr., and son of Kelley Earnhardt-Miller & L.W.
 Miller, Wyatt ran a flawless race and still found time midway through to produce a classic Earnhardt interview on FloRacing.

 Congrats to nephew Wyatt Miller!
 Big win with @_CBIndustries @BrandtRick @BassProShops at the Tulsa Shootout.
 Great coverage @FloRacing.